-The data logger memory should be reset at the start of a sampling episode and when the date is changed.
+The data logger memory should be reset at the start of a sampling episode.
 When data is downloaded, it will only be taken from that time onwards.

-The Log Data Now function allows the user to manually test the data logger by recording data instantaneously when the enter key is pressed.
+The Log Data Now function allows the user to manually test the data logger by recording data instantaneously when the "Enter" key is pressed.